-Designing interaction at natrasie.pl
+Designing Interaction at natrasie.pl

-In August 2008 I joined four friends of mine, Tomek, Bartek, Michał and Sebastian, in a quest to create a cool new web application.
+In August 2008 I joined four of my friends, Tomek, Bartek, Michał and Sebastian, in a quest to create a cool new web application.
 For every one us it was a side project, done after our daily jobs.
 However, we were determined to make it successful and for it to bring us fame, fortune and glory.
 One year later… well, the glory is here.
 The rest should now follow easily.

 Our intended audience are the travelers.
 We focused on the tourists and day-trippers, though diehard globetrotters should enjoy the website as well.
 We decided to make the trip experience the central point to the application.
 The website is supposed to capture that experience and let our users share it with others.
 The other important goal is to give travel ideas to people who are considering making a journey.